lipanski/lipanski.github.io/_posts/2021-02-28-smallest-docker-image-static-website.md

 After evaluating a few static file servers with similar specs, I initially opted for [thttpd](https://www.acme.com/software/thttpd/), which comes with a similar small footprint but seems a bit more battle-tested.
 This got me to a whooping **186KB** image and you can read more about it in the [previous version](https://github.com/lipanski/lipanski.github.io/blob/8aa8994299d0314b4d113ea481c60561f97c2940/_posts/2021-02-28-smallest-docker-image-static-website.md) of this post.

 A later comment (thanks Sergey Ponomarev) suggested the [BusyBox httpd](https://git.busybox.net/busybox/tree/networking/httpd.c) file server, which seemed fairly small and more feature-rich so I gave it a try.
-Let's see how far we can take this.
+Let's see if it can produce an even smaller image (spoiler alert: it can).

+[BusyBox](https://www.busybox.net/) is much more than just a file server - it's a set of lightweight replacements for many common UNIX utilities, like *shell*, *gzip*, or *echo*.

 Running the BusyBox httpd server goes like this: